 UI/UX Glossary.
 Web Design TerminologyUI/UX Glossary.
 Web Design Terminology New set of UI/UX design glossary on basic webdesign terms.
 Explanation and examples of webdesign, responsive design, home and landing page, footer and header.

 Perhaps you remember our previous issue of UI/UX Glossary dedicated to general terms of creating design with a high level of usability.
 We were discussing the difference between UI and UX, which are often confused, explained the process and aims of wireframing and prototyping, presented our explanations of icons and microinteractions.

 Today continuing the stream we are going to provide some new entries to our glossary, this time concentrated more on web design elements and techniques.

-Web Design is a term defining design field featuring all the activities connected with creation and maintenance of websites and pages both as pieces of practical interaction and the product with certain aesthetic qualities.
-Web design process includes the full cycle of production path from the initial idea sketched roughly in pencil to elaborate visual performance, information architecture and updating design in the process of actual website use.
+Web Design is a term defining design field featuring all the activities connected with the creation and maintenance of websites and pages both as pieces of practical interaction and the product with certain aesthetic qualities.
+The web design process includes the full cycle of production path from the initial idea sketched roughly in pencil to elaborate visual performance, information architecture, and updating design in the process of actual website use.

-Web design as a term can also name the result of the mentioned activity direction, which means that this word is used to describe structure, functionality, style and appearance features of a website or a webpage interface.
+Web design as a term can also name the result of the mentioned activity direction, which means that this word is used to describe the structure, functionality, style, and appearance features of a website or a webpage interface.
 In addition, web design also can include content generation and management.

 So, it’s easy to see that the term itself is very broad and comprehensive.
-Due to this fact, web design as a domain of human activity lies on the crossroads of many sciences and practices.
+Due to this fact, web design as a domain of human activity lies at the crossroads of many sciences and practices.
 Among them we should mention: